a5221985/seeking_the_truth_site/docs/why_do_i_believe_in_heaven_and_hell.md

-# Why do I Believe in Heaven and Hell?
+# WHY DO I BELIEVE IN HEAVEN AND HELL?

 ![Sky](img/sky.png)